Scooletz/blog.scooletz.com-posts/2020-05-18-how-to-run-your-mailing-list-in-two-languages.md

 ### Changing your language in flight

 The concern that was bugging me for a while was related to changing the preferred language in flight of a sequence of emails.
 Mailing tools often provide a way to write a sequence of emails up front and share knowledge with subscribers according to a schedule that is separate for each subscriber.
 In case of [ConvertKit](https://scooletz.com/links/convertkit), the sequences are called... `Sequences` and provide you with a lot of tooling, that can be used to address this concern.
-Let's take a look at a few emails from my sequence behind my Domain Driven Desing ebook, [Master of Aggregates](https://masterofaggregates.com).
+Let's take a look at a few emails from my sequence behind my Domain Driven Design ebook, [Master of Aggregates](https://masterofaggregates.com).

 ![mails in alternating languages](/img/2020/05/mailing-alternate.png)